Traveler's diarrhea can be caused by bacteria, parasites, or viruses.

 Safe consumption of food and water

 Preventive antibiotics are recommended only for people who are particularly susceptible to the consequences of traveler’s diarrhea, such as those whose immune system is impaired, those who have inflammatory bowel disease, those who have HIV, those who have received an organ transplant, and those who have severe heart or kidney disease.
-The antibiotic most commonly recommended is rifaximin.
+The antibiotic most commonly given is rifaximin.
+Some travelers instead take bismuth subsalicylate rather than an antibiotic for prevention.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.